pincadan/pincadan/README.md

 PHP Full-Stack Developer
 ------------------------

 PHP Full-Stack Developer with a passion for building efficient web applications.
-Proficient in Laravel, Vue.js, and MySQL, specializing in both backend development and frontend interfaces.
+Proficient in Laravel and MySQL, specializing in both backend development and frontend interfaces.
 Focused on delivering clean, scalable code and exceptional user experiences.

 * 🌍  I'm based in Blaj
 * 🖥️  See my portfolio at [pincadan.com](http://pincadan.com)